AL-R57/UDP-TCP-Chat-App-Java/README.md

   The `UDPClient` class reads user-inputted text lines from the standard input and transmits them to the server as **UTF-8** encoded datagrams.
 When launching the client, the address and port of the server are entered as command-line parameters.

 - **Key Methods**:
-  - `UDPClient(String hostname, int port)`:
-    Constructor to initialize the client with the server's hostname and port number.
+  - `UDPClient(String hostname, int port)`: Constructor to initialize the client with the server’s hostname and port.

-  - `encodeMessage(String message)`:
+  - `encodeMessage(String message)`: Encodes the message into a byte array, truncating if necessary.
-    Encodes a message into a byte array.
-If the message exceeds the maximum allowed packet size (e.g., 1500 bytes), it is truncated.

-  - `sendPacket(DatagramSocket socket, byte[] message)`:
-    Sends a UDP datagram containing the provided message to the server using the specified socket.
+  - `sendPacket(DatagramSocket socket, byte[] message)`: Sends the encoded message as a UDP datagram to the server.

-  - `start()`:
-    Reads user input from the console, sends it as a UDP datagram to the server, and terminates the session when the user types "exit".
+  - `start()`: Reads user input and sends messages to the server until "exit" is typed.

-  - `main(String[] args)`:
+  - `main(String[] args)`: Allows launching with the command:
-    Entry point for the program.
-Initializes the client using command-line arguments for the hostname and port, then calls `start()` to begin sending messages.
+    ```sh
-    ava UDPClient localhost 8080
+    $ java UDPClient localhost 8080

 - **Usage**:
   - After starting the UDP server, run the UDP client using the following command: